evkx/evkx.github.io/content/models/volkswagen/id._buzz/ID._Buzz_Pro/_index.md

 ## Drivetrain

 Volkswagen ID.
 Buzz Pro has a rear-wheel drive system supported by one motor on the rear axle.
+The motor(s) used are [Induction Motors](../../../../technology/motors/asm/).